Muhammad Hafizullah

-Muhammad Hafizullah (محمد حافظ الله) is a Pakistani Professor of cardiology who served as Vice Chancellor of Khyber Medical University (KMU) in Peshawar Chief Executive of Lady Reading Hospital and Head of Cardiology Department of Lady Reading Hospital.
+Muhammad Hafizullah (محمد حفیظ الله) is a Pakistani Professor of cardiology who served as Vice Chancellor of Khyber Medical University (KMU) in Peshawar Chief Executive of Lady Reading Hospital and Head of Cardiology Department of Lady Reading Hospital.
 He is the Project Director and Chairman of the Peshawar Institute of Cardiology and has contributed to national guidelines on thrombolysis, acute coronary syndrome, and ST elevation myocardial infarction developed by the Pakistan Cardiac Society.

 Education and career

 Hafizullah studied at Cadet College Hasan Abdal, earned his medical degree from Khyber Medical College in 1979, and won Foreign scholarship for the Best Graduates for higher studies in England.

 He joined the cardiology department of the Postgraduate Medical Institute at Lady Reading Hospital in Peshawar in 1984.
 Since then, he has held various positions: